Generic Radiation Worker Training Test Answers

 Understanding Radiation Types and Sources

 The test will evaluate your knowledge of different types of radiation, including alpha, beta, gamma, and neutron radiation.
-You should be familiar with common radiation sources, such as medical X-ray machines, nuclear reactors, and naturally occurring radioactive materials.
+Even so, you should be familiar with common radiation sources, such as medical X-ray machines, nuclear reactors, and naturally occurring radioactive materials.
 Understanding the properties of each radiation type, such as penetration ability and shielding requirements, is essential.

 Radiation Units and Measurement